Third Conditional: sentences, exercises, tests and examples

 Third Conditional Negation

-• if-clause: Past Perfect + hadn’t + V3
+• in the if-clause: Past Perfect + hadn’t + V3

 If he hadn’t called, I wouldn’t have gone.